cpina/push-to-another-repository-docs/docs/_sources/setup-using-personal-access-token.rst.txt

 Setup using the Personal Access Token
 =====================================

-This does not need to be done if you chose to set up the deploy keys using the steps above.
+This does not need to be done if you chose to set up the SSH deploy keys using the steps above.
 This method is here for compatibility with the initial approach of this GitHub Action.
 The Personal Access Token would have access to all your repositories, so if it were to be leaked, the damage would be greater: it would allow pushes to the same repositories to which the Personal Access Token owner has access, and other possible associated permissions.
-On the other hand, the setup is a bit easier because it does not involve creating the deploy key.
+On the other hand, the setup is a bit easier because it does not involve creating the SSH deploy key.

 Generate your Personal Access Token using the following steps:
  #.
 Go to the general GitHub Settings (on the right-hand side on the profile picture)